dtzxporter/DTZxPorterLanding/_tools/vega.md

 > **NOTICE:** You should select all `_patchX` .resource files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 2.55 - Update program library to fix a TGA export bug.
 - 2.54 - Update program library for bug fixes and improvements.
 - 2.53 - Update program library for ui improvements.
 - 2.52 - Fix hub world exporting.
 Update program library for ui improvements.